Oenothera biennis (Common Evening Primrose)

 Detailed Information

-The 4 sepals behind the flower are ½ to 1¼ inch long and bend back away from the flower as it develops, pairs typically connected along one edge (connivent) until the flower opens, and are variously hairy, sometimes with glandular hairs.
-The calyx tube, connecting the ovary nestled in the leaf axil and base of the flower, is ¾ to 2 inches long and resembles a flower stalk.
+[photo of sepals and floral tube] The 4 sepals behind the flower are ½ to about 1 inch (12 to 22+ mm) long and bend back away from the flower as it develops, pairs typically connected along one edge (connivent) until the flower opens, are yellowish-green and variously hairy, sometimes with glandular hairs.
+The floral tube, connecting the ovary nestled in the leaf axil and base of the flower, is ¾ to 1½ inches (20 to 40 mm) long and resembles a flower stalk.
 The flowers open in the evening and close up during the heat of the day.

-Fruit is a capsule ¾ to 1½ inches long, tubular but tapering some at the tip end, with 8 tiny erect lobes at the tip and variously hairy.
-Inside are tiny black seeds.
+[photo of developing fruit] Fruit is an erect to ascending capsule ¾ to 1½ inches (20 to 40 mm) long, tubular but tapering some at the tip end, with 8 tiny erect lobes at the tip and variously hairy across the surface.
+Inside are angular seeds about 1 mm long.

 Notes:

-A very common species, Common Evening Primrose is easily confused with the closely related Northern Evening Primrose (Oenothera parviflora).
-O. biennis usually has larger flowers but the sizes and other characteristics overlap in range between the two species so distinguishing them is difficult.
-For O. parviflora, look for a small ridge or knob at the tip end of the sepal, which O. biennis lacks, and more spreading hairs on the sepals.
-There are 2 varieties of O. biennis in Minnesota: var. canescens plants are more or less densely covered in appressed or curved hairs, few or none of which are glandular, var. biennis is more sparsely hairy with some gland-tipped hairs.
-It can grow into quite a robust plant in cultivation.
+A very common species, Common Evening Primrose is easily confused with the closely related Northern Evening Primrose (Oenothera parviflora) and Hairy Evening Primrose (Oenothera villosa, formerly O. biennis var. canescens).
+O. biennis usually has somewhat larger flowers but the sizes and other characteristics overlap between the three species so distinguishing them can be difficult, especially when fresh sepals are not present.
+For O. parviflora, look for a small ridge or knob at the tip end of the sepal, which O. biennis and O. villosa lack.
+O. villosa sepals can be striped or tinged red (but not always) where O. biennis sepals are green to yellowish-green.

 Native Plant Nurseries, Restoration and Landscaping Services ↓